Why We Sleep: Contents

-The book is written from a neuroscientific view and is mainly devoted to discussing about the impact sleep has on the functions of the human brain.
-The book is divided into four parts, each section focusing on how sleep works, its benefits, the reason why dreams occur and sleep issues surrounding society.
-The book is written in a way so that it does not need to be read sequentially.
-In the book, Walker discusses about the effects of the widespread effect of sleep-loss, in which the goal in mind being that readers will endeavour in achieving eight hours of sleep once they learn about the connection sleep loss has to other health issues, such as Alzheimer's disease.
-Other details about lack of sleep explained by Walker include adults who sleep for less than 6 hours at the age of 40 and above have a higher chance of suffering a cardiac arrest or a stroke during their lifetime.
+The book is written from a neuroscientific view, mainly devoted to discussing the impact of sleep on the functions of the human brain.
+It is divided into four parts, focusing on how sleep works, its benefits, the reason for dreams and sleep issues surrounding society.
+The book is written so that it does not need to be read sequentially.
+Walker discusses the effects of the widespread loss of sleep, with the goal for readers to endeavour to achieve eight hours of sleep once they learn about the connection of sleep loss to other health issues, such as Alzheimer's disease.
+Also explained by Walker is why adults who sleep for less than 6 hours at the age of 40 and over, have a higher chance of suffering a cardiac arrest or a stroke during their lifetime.

-"Sleep pressure and circadian rhythms", the driving forces and the framework of sleep, are brought up by Walker in the book.
-Other sleep behaviors, such as non-rapid eye movement sleep and rapid eye movement sleep, and the impact sleep has on "synaptic pruning" and the creation of memories during a human's lifespan are also covered.
-NREM and REM are further explained by Walker to be the two sleeping basics, with 5 cycles present in a person's good night sleep.
-The book mentions about "morning types" and "evening types" of people, with Walker writing about how spending fewer amounts of time sleeping benefited earlier human predecessors who slept in groups of people due to their time period being safer than now.
+"Sleep pressure and circadian rhythms", the driving forces and the framework of sleep, are brought up in the book.
+Other sleep behaviors, such as rapid eye movement sleep (REM) and non-rapid eye movement sleep (NREM), and the impact sleep has on "synaptic pruning" and the creation of memories during a human's lifespan are also covered.
+REM and NREM are further explained as the two sleeping basics, with 5 cycles present in a good night sleep.
+The book mentions "morning types" and "evening types" of people, with Walker writing about how spending less time sleeping benefited human predecessors who slept in groups due to being safer.

-The book emphasises on the significance of having a good night's sleep without the feeling of uneasiness or guilt of laziness.
-Walker, in his book, defines insomnia as a disorder that usually related to an overwrought commiserating nervous system that's usually caused by anxiousness.
-He goes on to addresses the P.T.S.D victims' nightmares, stating that their dreams' ability to heal them by reducing the emotions connected to a distressing memory is affected by an unusual quantity of noradrenaline being created.
-Walker also believed that dreams carry information regarding fundamental emotions while admitting that they can be quite apparent to people, resulting in no explanations required to describe them.
+The book emphasises the significance of having a good night's sleep without a feeling of uneasiness, or guilt of laziness.
+Walker defines insomnia as a disorder usually related to an overwrought, commiserating nervous system that's usually caused by being anxious.
+He goes on to address the PTSD victims' nightmares, stating that their dreams' ability to heal them by easing the emotions connected to a distressing memory, is affected by a larger quantity of noradrenaline being created.
+Walker also believes that dreams carry information regarding fundamental emotions, while admitting that they can be quite apparent, resulting in no explanations required to describe them.